-- The nutrient needs of the plants – Plants need different amounts of nutrients at various stages of their growth.
+- The nutrient needs of the plant – Plants need different amounts of nutrients at various stages of their growth.
 Choose plants with similar nutrient needs so that you can easily provide them with the nutrients they need.

-How to Maintain Your Drip Hydroponic System
+How to Maintain Your Hydroponic Drip System

-Once you have set up your drip hydroponic system, it is important to keep an eye on it and ensure everything is running smoothly.
+Once you have set up your drip system, it is important to keep an eye on it and ensure everything is running smoothly.
 Here are a few tips on how to maintain your system: